コンテンツにスキップ

 Mail: kamome@yokohama-kamome.com

-KAMOME is a store that is loved not only by customers but also by musicians.
+KAMOME is a shop that is loved not only by customers but also by musicians.

 Everyone at KAMOME feels like they've come home.

-Please bring your female friends and go listen to jazz!
+Bring your friends and go listen to some jazz!

 Ryu Miho